1coxy57/SimpleClassifier/README.md

 # SimpleClassifier
-This simple classifier creates a API for interacting with YOLO models.
+This simple classifier creates a API using [FastAPI](https://fastapi.tiangolo.com/) for interacting with YOLO models.

 not done wip